fedeghe/synchazard/source/README.md

 Now open the browser at [http://localhost:4000/helloWorld.html](http://localhost:4000/helloWorld.html) with at least two different browsers and try it out.

-In case you want to try out using your LAN ip, just put the correct ip in the _DOMAIN\_OR\_IP_ parameter in the `varshw.json` you will find in the root, and rerun `npm run buildhello`.

 In the project's root the two _server_ and _dataServer_ folders will contain the minimum code to implement the _hello world_ sample code.

 ---